 - Digital fulfillment is an absolute requirement.
 We recommend that you stop printing photos or providing photos on USB sticks or any other physical form of distribution that leads to physical contact.
 We recommend email or text distribution.

 - Like shared radios, if you share cameras they should be disinfected between tours.

-We recommend email or text distribution as it's completely hands off.
-Through Fotaflo integrations we collect and distribute photos to guests through a number of our in-market partners, leading to complete hands-off distribution to guests.
+- We recommend email or text distribution as it's completely hands off.
+With Fotaflo integrations you can completely automate photo delivery, leading to complete hands-off distribution to guests.